Glossary of Terms

 Certificate of Occupancy

-A simple explanation: As the name implies, the Certificate of Occupancy certifies that a home can be lived in.
-It is a requirement of most local government or shire councils that an occupancy certificate be issues prior to the purchaser of a home taking occupation.
+As the name implies, the Certificate of Occupancy certifies that a home can be lived in.
+It is a requirement of most local government or shire councils that an occupancy certificate be issued prior to the purchaser of a home taking occupation.

 Certificate of Title